runtimeverification/rv-predict/doc/signals-model.md

       signal
     - CURRENT-SIGNAL – identifying the currently executing signal
     - SPAWN – spawning a new thread

-The above attributes are common for all events.
+    - JOIN – waiting for a thread to finish

 Additionally, each type of event might require extra attributes, as follows:

 * START
     - \handlerId – identifier for the handler treating this signal